agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```
 However, it differs in one key area.
 It doesn't return `undefined`, if it couldn't find the desired Item.
 Instead, it returns a `placeholder` Item to hold a reference to the not existing Item.
-For instance, such a reference is helpful to reliably subscribe a not existing Item to a UI-Component, for instance, with the `useAgile()` hook.
+For example, such a reference is helpful to reliably subscribe a not existing Item to a UI-Component, for instance, with the `useAgile()` hook.
 ```ts
 // Doesn't cause rerender, whenever Item gets created const myItem = useAgile(MY_COLLECTION.getItem('myItem'));